 3. GAMES FOR THE BACKYARD PICNIC OR BARBECUE

 Most families attend at least one backyard picnic or a barbecue in the summertime.
-Give your kids a Spanish scavenger hunt for the day.
+Use this as a learning opportunity and give your kids a Spanish scavenger hunt.
 Tell them to “collect” 10 phrases from the day.
-Hand out lists of one food item, activity, pool word, a word from nature, drink, time of day and other categories of things that could be found at a cookout.
+Hand out lists of one food item, activity, pool word, a word from nature, drink, time of day, and other categories of things that could be found at a cookout.
 On the car ride home, ask your kids to tell you (in Spanish) what they found.
-They might explain that Tommy got in trouble for pushing his sister, Jane ate five hotdogs, Bobby fell asleep under the stars, everyone played Marco Polo in the pool and everyone had a great time.
+They might explain that Tommy got in trouble for pushing his sister, Jane ate five hotdogs, Bobby fell asleep under the stars, everyone played Marco Polo in the pool, and everyone had a great time.

 4. SUMMER SLEEPAWAY CAMP GAMES